-- (4) This rule does not apply to a driver if the driver's vehicle is not fitted with direction indicator lights. - Note: Driver's vehicle is defined in the dictionary.
+(4) This rule does not apply to a driver if the driver's vehicle is not fitted with direction indicator lights.

 113 Giving a right change of direction signal when entering a roundabout

 - (1) This rule applies to a driver entering a roundabout if the driver is to leave the roundabout more than halfway around it. - (2) Before entering the roundabout, the driver must give a right change of direction signal for long enough to give sufficient warning to other drivers and pedestrians.